helendragon/SBI_Project/README.md

 ### Example 4 - Nucleosome (3kuy)

 This example corresponds to the nucleosome (PDB: 3kuy).
-The input provided has all the interactions of the proteins with the DNA.  <br />
+The input provided has all the interactions of the proteins with the DNA.
+The structure is formed by two copies of core histones H2A, H2B, H3 and H4 and two DNA chains.   <br />
 To obtain the complex we would do:

     cmplexbuilder